decretist/Dissertation/Chapter2/chapter2.md

 world of late antiquity, which had produced the sources for Dionysius's collection.
-When faced with the need for new law to cope with new circumstances, some enterprising Carolingian churchmen took more recent material -- mostly canons from provincial synods -- and repackaged them, attributing them to popes from the first century through Gregory I (†604).
+When faced with the need for new law to cope with new circumstances, some enterprising Carolingian churchmen took more recent material---mostly canons from provincial synods---and repackaged them, attributing them to popes from the first century through Gregory I (†604).
 The compilers of these collections are usually referred to as "forgers," a convention I will observe in the following discussion, but they were not simply inventing their sources.
-Most of the material in the collections was genuine but of relatively recent origin -- the goal of the forgers was simply to retroject it far enough into the past to meet the standard they set for authoritativeness.
+Most of the material in the collections was genuine but of relatively recent origin---the goal of the forgers was simply to retroject it far enough into the past to meet the standard they set for authoritativeness.